Restaurant Award flexibility during coronavirus

-On 29 June 2020 the Commission made a new determination that extended and changed parts of Schedule I, including who it applies to.
-The updated Schedule I applies from the first full pay period on or after 1 July 2020 until 27 September 2020.
+On 29 June 2020, the Commission made a new determination that extended and changed parts of Schedule I, including who it applied to.
+The updated Schedule I applied from the first full pay period on or after 1 July 2020 until 27 September 2020.

 On this page:

-The new Schedule I applies to some employers and employees covered by the Restaurant Award.
-Use Find my award if you’re not sure which award applies to you.
+Schedule I applied to some employers and employees covered by the Restaurant Award.

-From the first full pay period on or after 1 July 2020, Schedule I no longer applies to employees and their employers in the JobKeeper scheme.
-Instead, these employers can use the temporary Fair Work Act JobKeeper provisions to manage their workforce more flexibly.
+From the first full pay period on or after 1 July 2020, Schedule I no longer applied to employees and their employers in the JobKeeper scheme.
+Instead, these employers could use the temporary Fair Work Act JobKeeper provisions to manage their workforce more flexibly.

-For information about the JobKeeper scheme and the Fair Work Act JobKeeper provisions, see JobKeeper wage subsidy scheme.
+For information about the JobKeeper scheme and the Fair Work Act JobKeeper provisions, see JobKeeper scheme - overview.